 Inevitably, there are many boat selling sites on the internet – and we list all the boats we sell on all the major websites for maximum exposure.

 For first time buyers, it is definitely worth speaking to reputable boat dealers and brokers, which we pride ourselves on being.
-As well as having a wide range of boats to sell, a broker can offer you valuable guidance and advice.
-Our team has years of experience and will have helped people in the same situation you are in.
-Consulting an expert can help you avoid expensive mistakes and ensure you don’t make any uninformed decisions.
+As well as having a wide range of boats to sell, a broker can offer valuable guidance and advice.
+Our team has years of experience and will have helped people in the same situation as you.
+Consulting an expert can help avoid expensive mistakes and also ensure you don’t make any uninformed decisions.

-We understand the significant emotional investment our customers make when it comes to purchasing a boat and we are dedicated to supporting potential buyers with sound and professional advice at every stage of the boat-purchasing journey, and, most importantly, we guide our clients at their own pace.
+We understand the significant emotional investment that our customers make when it comes to purchasing a boat and we are dedicated to supporting potential buyers with sound and professional advice at every stage of the boat buying journey, and, most importantly, we guide our clients at their own pace.

 Due to the sizeable investment you’re likely to make when buying your first boat, it is better to find a knowledgeable broker you can trust – and one that advises you to take your time.
 Buying your first boat is not like purchasing a new TV, where you visit a department store or electrical shop to browse several different models before making a quick choice.
-We are aware the sales cycle for buying a boat can last months, and sometimes over a year – but by taking the time, and by working with the right people, you’re far more likely to make the right decision.
+We are aware that the sales cycle for buying a boat can last months, and sometimes years – but by taking the time and by working with the right people, you’re far more likely to make the right decision.

 Once you find the right boat, it is typical for a broker to manage the legal and financial processes involved in the transfer of ownership.
 We asked James Clifton, our Sales Manager, what is involved:

-“We take the lead in processing and managing the legalities and paperwork, plus other tasks, such as surveys and overseeing the trial run for the new prospective owner.
+“We take the lead in processing and managing the legalities and paperwork, plus other tasks, such as liaising with surveyors and overseeing the trial run for the new prospective owner.
 In addition, we safeguard all funds and professionally manage all financial transactions during the sale, in accordance with British Marine regulations.

-“My colleagues and I are ABYA trained, whilst Val Wyatt are long-standing members of the British Marine Association.
+“My colleagues and I are ABYA trained with Val Wyatt being long-standing members of the British Marine Association.
 These important accreditations provide our customers with increased peace of mind ahead of any purchase.”

 What time of year should you buy your first boat?

-As you would expect, the most enjoyable time to be out on the water is when the climate is pleasant.
-Boating in freezing, driving rain is not everyone’s idea of a good time!
+As one might expect, the most enjoyable time to be out on the water is when the climate is pleasant.
+Boating in freezing, driving rain is not everyone’s idea of a good time.
 So, in terms of making the most of the moment, buying a boat in the spring allows you to take full advantage of several months of prime boating time.

 Whilst there can be deals to be done in winter, and boats can go for a premium at the beginning of the season, supply and demand do factor in to this.
-In the past two years, demand for boats has been unprecedented.
+In the past few years demand for boats has been unprecedented.
 In some cases, used boats are actually rising in value.
-Therefore, it’s hard to say when exactly is the best time: it’s simpler to say it is best to buy when the time is right for you.
+Therefore, it’s hard to say when exactly is the best time, it’s simpler to say it is best to buy when the time is right for you.

 What to do when you find your dream boat?

-Once you find the boat of your dreams, don’t jump in.
+Once you find the boat of your dreams, don’t jump straight in.
 Make sure it really is the right boat, and in the right condition.
 If you are not confident inspecting a boat, seek professional advice from a boat surveyor.
-It’s vital you ask for the service and maintenance record before making such an expensive purchase.
+It’s vital that you ask for the service and maintenance record before making such a significant purchase.